scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 ### Unpause

-You can send the unpause request to Scalar product pods on the Kubernetes environment.
+You can send an unpause request to ScalarDB or ScalarDL pods in a Kubernetes environment.

 * Example
   * ScalarDB Server